SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 #### Components:

-- 11. ✅️✅️ **[Cilium](https://docs.cilium.io/en/stable/):** Cilium provides network security within the kube-system namespace.
+- 12. ✅️✅️ **[Cilium](https://docs.cilium.io/en/stable/):** Cilium provides network security within the kube-system namespace.
 It offers features such as network policy enforcement, transparent encryption, and API-aware network visibility.

-- 12. ✅️✅️ **[Metrics Server](https://github.com/kubernetes-sigs/metrics-server):** Metrics Server collects resource usage metrics from the cluster, such as CPU and memory usage of pods and nodes.
+- 13. ✅️✅️ **[Metrics Server](https://github.com/kubernetes-sigs/metrics-server):** Metrics Server collects resource usage metrics from the cluster, such as CPU and memory usage of pods and nodes.
 These metrics are used for monitoring and autoscaling purposes.

-- 13. ✅️✅️ **[Stakater Reloader](https://github.com/stakater/Reloader):** Reloader watches changes in ConfigMap and Secret objects and restarts pods that use these resources to apply the changes.
+- 14. ✅️✅️ **[Stakater Reloader](https://github.com/stakater/Reloader):** Reloader watches changes in ConfigMap and Secret objects and restarts pods that use these resources to apply the changes.
 This ensures that configuration updates are applied to the running pods.

-- 14. **[Falco](https://falco.org/docs/):** Falco is added to the kube-system namespace for runtime security monitoring and anomaly detection.
+- 15. **[Falco](https://falco.org/docs/):** Falco is added to the kube-system namespace for runtime security monitoring and anomaly detection.
 It monitors system calls and detects abnormal behavior in real-time, helping to identify and respond to potential security threats.

-- 15. **[Trivy Operator](https://aquasecurity.github.io/trivy-operator/latest/):** Trivy Operator is added to the kube-system namespace for vulnerability scanning of containers.
+- 16. **[Trivy Operator](https://aquasecurity.github.io/trivy-operator/latest/):** Trivy Operator is added to the kube-system namespace for vulnerability scanning of containers.
 It scans container images for known vulnerabilities and provides reports to help ensure that only secure images are deployed in the cluster.

-- 16. **[Chaos Mesh](https://chaos-mesh.org/docs/):** Chaos Mesh is used for chaos engineering and testing, ensuring the resilience and reliability of the cluster.
+- 17. **[Chaos Mesh](https://chaos-mesh.org/docs/):** Chaos Mesh is used for chaos engineering and testing, ensuring the resilience and reliability of the cluster.
 It allows users to simulate various failure scenarios, such as network latency, pod failures, and clock skew, to validate the cluster's robustness under adverse conditions.

-- 17. **[Kafka operator](https://strimzi.io/docs/operators/latest/overview):** The Kafka operator is deployed in kube-system namespace for messaging and event streaming purposes.
-It automates the deployment and management of Apache Kafka clusters, making it easier to scale and operate Kafka in Kubernetes.

 - 18. **[Flagsmith](https://docs.flagsmith.com/deployment/hosting/kubernetes):** Flagsmith is added to the kube-system namespace for feature flag and remote configuration management.
 It allows developers to manage feature flags and remote configurations in a centralized and scalable manner, enabling them to easily roll out features and control their availability in real-time.